joelhockey/jairusunit/README.md

 ======
 JairusUnit is a JavaScript unit testing framework that uses Rhino and JUnit.

-JairusUnit ks by using Rhino's ability to make JavaScript objects extend Java classes.
-JairusUnit forces JavaScript test objects to extend the JUnit TestCase class and then uses JUnit to run the tests.
+JairusUnit uses Rhino's ability to make JavaScript objects extend Java classes.
+It coerces JavaScript test objects to extend the JUnit TestCase class and then uses JUnit to run the tests.